 A pivotal role in the structure of the Internet

 Cloudflare is a key player in the global internet infrastructure.
 It provides tools to protect against cyberattacks and accelerate content loading by routing data traffic to the nearest servers for users.
-Thousands of small websites rely on its free services.
-In addition, larger platforms opt for more comprehensive paid plans.
+Thousands of small websites rely on its free services, while larger platforms opt for more comprehensive paid plans.

-The company previously experienced an outage last November due to a software system failure.
-This caused widespread disruptions.
+The company previously experienced an outage last November due to a software system failure, which caused widespread disruptions.

-The cloud computing sector has also seen a series of high-profile outages in recent months, including problems with Amazon Web Services in October.
-This was followed by a glitch in Microsoft’s Azure system.
-A global crisis also occurred in the summer of 2024 following an outage at the cybersecurity firm CrowdStrike.
-That incident affected airlines, hospitals, and other vital services.
+The cloud computing sector has also seen a series of high-profile outages in recent months, including problems with Amazon Web Services in October, followed by a glitch in Microsoft’s Azure system.
+A global crisis also occurred in the summer of 2024 following an outage at the cybersecurity firm CrowdStrike, which affected airlines, hospitals, and other vital services.

 These incidents highlight the increasing reliance on a limited number of large companies to operate and manage the digital infrastructure of the global economy.